 Evaluating Cryptocurrency Order Management Services

 Until cryptocurrency market infrastructure is completely built out, popular OMSs likely will not integrate crypto trading into their service offerings.
 If you’re evaluating OMSs targeted at the crypto market, you might want to consider these factors:

-Speed: Cryptocurrency prices are sometimes more volatile than mainstream security prices.
+Speed: Cryptocurrency prices can be more volatile than mainstream securities prices.
 Therefore, a trade order management system designed for cryptocurrencies must be able to keep pace with price changes and display them with minimal latency, so that traders can respond accurately and quickly to market volatility.

-Connections to Exchanges: There are more than 200 cryptocurrency exchanges operating throughout the world currently.
+Connections to Exchanges: There are more than 200 cryptocurrency exchanges operating throughout the world at this writing.
 These exchanges present an arbitrage opportunity for traders because cryptocurrency prices may vary across platforms.
 Thus, a strong cryptocurrency OMS should connect to the most liquid and well-known exchanges for crypto traders to successfully execute their arbitrage strategies.

-Regulatory Compliance: OMS functionality must allow crypto traders to remain compliant with crypto regulations in their jurisdictions; meaning, the OMS should be able to generate accurate and timely trading reports and other regulatory documents.
+Regulatory Compliance: OMS functionality must allow crypto traders to remain compliant with crypto regulations in their jurisdictions; meaning that the OMS should be able to generate accurate and timely trading reports and other required regulatory documents.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.